How to Lookup and Return the Value in a Range in Excel – 5 Methods

 • B4:D10 is the entire dataset.

-• 3 indicates that the value will be returned from the third column(Tax rate) of our dataset.
+• 3 indicates that the value will be returned from the third column(Tax rate).

-• TRUE indicates that Excel will return a value if the lookup value exists in any one of the data ranges.
+• TRUE indicates that Excel will return a value if the lookup value exists in any data range.

 • Output: 28%